 Anderson has always been interested in creating new instruments, or new ways of working with her existing instruments.
-In pre-MIDI and pre-digital sampler days, she created a "tape bow" violin, where the bow consisted of a piece of magnetic tape and, in place of strings, the violin body had a tape bow mounted.
-In this way, Anderson could "perform" a sample, moving it back and forth at whatever speed she wanted.
+In pre-MIDI and pre-digital sampler days, she created a "tape bow" violin, where the bow consisted of a piece of magnetic tape and, in place of strings, the violin body had a tape recorder's playback head mounted.
+In this way, Anderson could "perform" a sample, moving the tape back and forth across the tape head to play it at whatever speed she wanted, forward or backward.

 Another innovation involved contact microphones.
 Anderson would play violin in a door frame, and as the bow knocked against the sides of the door frame, the sounds of the knocking would be amplified and incorporated.
 She also did a piece where she put a contact microphone on her skull, and knocked on her head, amplifying the resonant sounds that result.

 Anderson is less a musician than an artist, and her performances have always incorporated thoughtful and important visual elements (words and/or imagery) which are as essential as the music.
 One of her early art pieces involved her playing violin while strapped into ice skates frozen into a large block of ice.
 The ice would melt, and she would walk away.

 Or this piece, where she built drum machine triggers into a suit, so she could perform thusly:

 Anderson was not afraid of technology, and was the sort of artist who seemed to refuse to use it the way it was intended, always looking for the dangerous territory on the edge of acceptable use.